 At the same time, as more “things” are coming online, there must be a focus on operational technology security.
 Failing to do so could result in the very thing industrial operators are trying to prevent — downtime.”

 “Connected devices have become a way of life.
 They’re embedded into our personal and work rituals.
 As consumers and users, our expectations around speed, quality and ease of use have drastically evolved and expanded.

 From an organizational view, the proliferation of new and innovative devices and data formats, and the use cases they enable, creates significant potential.
 But their value is limited – if not muted outright – without a comprehensive data strategy, architecture and platform that enables the movement, real-time access, processing, assessment and storage of that data.

 The challenge with many of IoT devices is securing the data feeds and the devices themselves.
 The problem is exacerbated when trying to integrate point-solutions from several different vendors across an organization’s footprint.
 To address interoperability challenges, the community has come together to define standards and protocols.
 The rate of innovation in the IoT space can only be supported and fostered by an open architecture and through an enterprise open source data platform solution.

 In the future, devices will become ‘smarter’ and more connected.
 There will be more data publishers and formats, and standardization, security and governance will be even more critical as hybrid cloud deployments play greater roles.”

 The importance of IoT will continue to evolve within the public sector, we’ve provided some resources to check out to further gain insight on this evolving technology.
-Register now for Splunk and Indegy’s webinar on how Splunk and Indegy can help your agency proactively monitor changes within your operational processes, and read Cloudera’s solution overview on how to implement end-to-end open architecture for IoT based on open standards.
+Register now for Splunk and Indegy’s webinar on how Splunk and Indegy can help your agency proactively monitor changes within your operational processes.